Dentistry

 Further study

-After graduation, you'll undertake a compulsory year of Dental Foundation Training (DFT) within approved general dental practices, which is essential to work within the NHS.
+After graduation, you'll complete a compulsory year of Dental Foundation Training (Vocational Training in Scotland) within approved general dental practices in order to work within the NHS.

 For more information on further study and to find a course that interests you, see Masters degrees and search postgraduate courses in dentistry.